pingcap/docs-cn/reference/tiflash/deploy.md

 For other hard disks, you can use multiple HDDs or regular SSDs.
 A better hard disk will surely bring better performance.

-TiFlash supports multi-directory storage, so there is no need to use RAID.
+TiFlash supports [multi-disk deployment](/reference/tiflash/configuration.md#multi-disk-deployment), so there is no need to use RAID.

 ### TiFlash and TiKV are deployed on the same node